Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Ablation Studies

 \section{Ablation Studies}

-In this section, we conduct several ablation studies to analyze the effectiveness of Logo-LLM.
-Specially, the experiments cover model fine-tuning, parameter configuration, feature mixer strategy, and the strategy of local and global modeling.
-More ablations can be seen in Appendix \ref{moreabl}.
+We have conducted several ablation studies to analyze Logo-LLM.
+Specially, the experiments cover model fine-tuning, parameter configuration, feature mixer strategy, input length, different LLMs, and the strategy of local and global modeling.

-\textbf{Fine-tuning Strategy.} To assess the impact of different fine-tuning strategies, we conduct ablation experiments using only 5\% of training data across ETT datasets.
-As shown in Table \ref{tab:fine-tune}, we compare full-parameter (FP), LoRA \cite{hu2022lora}, frozen fine-tuning of layer normalization and positional embedding layer (LN+PE), and the baseline, without fine-tuning (w/o FT).
+\textbf{Fine-tuning Strategy.} To assess different fine-tuning strategies, we conducted ablation experiments using only 5\% of training data across ETT datasets.
+As shown in Table \ref{tab:fine-tune}, we compare full-parameter (FP), LoRA (~\cite{hu2022lora}), frozen fine-tuning of layer normalization and positional embedding layer (LN+PE), and the baseline, without fine-tuning (w/o FT).
 Among the strategies, LN+PE consistently achieves superior or comparable performance across all datasets and metrics.
-In contrast, FP fails to show a clear advantage and even slightly underperforms on ETTm2 and ETTh2, possibly due to overfitting in small-scale time series datasets.
+In contrast, FP fails to show a clear advantage and even slightly underperforms on ETTm2 and ETTh2, possibly due to overfitting in small-scale datasets.

 \textbf{Feature Mixer Strategy.} Table \ref{tab:mixer} presents ablation results on 5\% training data to evaluate different strategies for aligning local and global features with temporal data.
 Specifically, we compare our proposed Mixer modules against addition (Add), cross-attention mechanisms (Cross), and a baseline without any fusion (w/o Mixer).
-The results show that the Mixer can consistently achieve superior performance across all datasets after aligning the local and global variations in time series, respectively, highlighting its effectiveness in capturing fine-grained interactions between temporal inputs and hierarchical feature representations from the pre-trained LLM.
+The results show that Mixer can consistently achieve superior performance across all datasets after aligning the local and global variations, respectively, highlighting its effectiveness in capturing fine-grained interactions between temporal inputs and hierarchical feature representations from the pre-trained LLM.

-\textbf{Local and Global Modeling.} Table \ref{tab:logo} presents the ablation results using 5\% training data to analyze local and global feature modeling strategies.
-The default Logo-LLM leverages the first and last LLM layers for local and global representations, respectively.
-We compare this with a variant (denoted by $^*$) that uses the average of the first and second half from all LLM layers as local and global features, respectively.
-The results demonstrate that selecting the first and last layers yields better performance across most datasets, indicating that boundary-layer features capture more distinct local and global variations than uniformly averaged intermediate representations.